Last updated on October 25th, 2019 at 02:25 am

 The definition of self-discipline is, “Do what you should do when you should do it, whether you want to or not.”

 And that’s the promise you must make to yourself when you decide you are going to make your dream come true.
-You must look at your face in the mirror and tell yourself that you will do what you should do when you are suppose to do it — whether you feel like it or not.
+You must look at your face in the mirror and tell yourself that you will do what you should do when you are supposed to do it — whether you feel like it or not.
 You must resolve to do whatever it takes — that you will not quit — even if it takes 15 years.

 Best-selling author Brian Tracy says, “To achieve something you have never achieved before, you must do something you have never done before.
-You must become someone you have never been before.
+You must become someone you have never been to before.
 Whatever you want, you will have to pay a price measured in terms of sacrifice, time, effort and personal discipline.
 Decide what it is and start paying that price today.”

 Your ability to pay the price of time, in advance, and to continue paying it until you achieve your dream, is the right mindset of a successful dreamer.
 Without it, you should never begin working on your dream.
 It will just be a colossal waste of time.